ynop/audiomate/docs/documentation/new_dataset_format.rst

             return corpus

+For some datasets there are files/utterances that are not valid.
+(This can be due to a corrupt file, invalid transcription, ...)
+For this case a json-file ``audiomate/corpus/io/data/[reader-type]/invalid_utterances.json`` can be created that contains a list with ids of invalid utterances.
+The ids correspond to id of the utterance, if it would be loaded anyway.

 Testing
 ^^^^^^^
 For testing a reader the :class:`tests.corpus.io.reader_test.CorpusReaderTest` can be used.
 It provides base test methods for checking the correctness/existence of the basic components (tracks, utterances, labels, ...).

 .. code-block:: python

    from tests.corpus.io import reader_test as rt

    class TestMyReader(rt.CorpusReaderTest):

       #
       # Define via EXPECTED_* variables, what components are expected to be loaded
       #